GengDavid/Daily-English/README.md

 **spin out of control** 失去控制
 例： The demand for economic growth is helping make the American consumerism spin out of control.
 同义短语： lose track of...

+## Day 44
+### Key words
+1. asset
+asset can often use as a singular noun with the meaning of:
+> something or someone that is useful because they help you succeed or deal with problems

+Examples:
+- A sense of humor is a great asset in this business.
+- I think Rachel would be an asset to the department.
+  Note that **be an asset to somebody / something** is an common usage.